Black Friday Code: DIGEST35

 Gut-Rebuilding Glutamine

-Glutamine is an important part of a gut rebuild supplement we use in the clinic to help rebuild the gut lining 21
+Glutamine is an important part of the gut-rebuild supplement protocol we use in the clinic to help rebuild the gut lining 23

-While not yet studied for its effects on autoimmune gastritis, glutamine can repair a leaky gut and improve symptoms in people with intestinal permeability and diarrhea-predominant irritable bowel syndrome (IBS) 22.
+While not yet studied for its effects on autoimmune gastritis, glutamine can repair a leaky gut and improve symptoms in people with increased intestinal permeability and diarrhea-predominant irritable bowel syndrome (IBS-D) 24.

 Betaine Hydrochloric Acid